 James McGowan is a pianist, conductor, composer, arranger, educator, and music theorist equally at home in many genres of music.
-With degrees in Music Theory and Composition from the Eastman School of Music, University of North Texas, and University of Toronto, Dr. McGowan is a faculty member in the Music program at Carleton University.
+With degrees in Music Theory and Composition from the Eastman School of Music (2005), University of North Texas (1995), and University of Toronto (1992, 1993), Dr. McGowan is a faculty member in the Music program at Carleton University.
 He also holds an A.R.C.T. in Piano Performance from the Royal Conservatory of Music (Toronto).

 , and has previously served as Supervisor of Ensembles, Masterclasses and Practica and Undergraduate Supervisor.
 As a choral conductor, he has directed choirs at McMaster University, Laurentian University, Carleton University, as well as several church and community choirs.
 He has served as a performance and composition clinician and adjudicator for different arts organizations (Junos, Kiwanis, Lions, City of Ottawa, etc.), and given workshops on topics ranging from introductory improvisation, to topics in choral singing, to popular music theory, to managing performance anxiety.

 Finding the hybrid space between classical, jazz, gospel, and contemporary improvisation, James has given piano performances in Canada, the United States, and Sweden, and has collaborated with ensembles including the Sudbury Symphony Orchestra, James Madison University Jazz Ensemble, and individual musicians from Jesse Stewart to Ian Tamblyn to Dong-Won Kim and Heidi Melton to Barbara Hannigan.
 He has performed frequently in the Ottawa International Jazz Festival, as well as the Stewart Park Festival, Merrickville's Jazz Festival, and Skylight Festival.
-He currently performs regularly with Modasaurus, EvenSong, Michael Curtis Hanna, and others, and has released three albums as co-leader: "Two Intents," "Over the Mountain," and "Songs from the Bridge."
+He currently performs with his Process Jazz Trio/Quartet, Modasaurus, EvenSong, Michael Curtis Hanna, and others; in the last few years he has released three albums as leader or co-leader, with another on the way: "Two Intents," "Over the Mountain," and "Songs from the Bridge."

 As an award-winning composer and arranger